-We're in the first section.
+Now we're in the first section.
 We're in the section dealing with the defense of his authority, and we have seen three ways in which he defends his authority.
 First, he gives his apostolic credentials.
 He says, "What I got, I got directly from Jesus."
 Remember that?
 Chapter 1 verses 10-24.
 Secondly, he says that, "I have not only apostolic credentials, but I have apostolic commendation."
-In 2:1-10, Paul shows that he went to Jerusalem and the leaders of the Jerusalem church commended him.
+And in verses 1-10 of chapter 2, he shows that he went to Jerusalem and the leaders of the Jerusalem church commended him.
 So he defends his authority on the basis of his credentials and his commendation.
-Thirdly, he defends his authority because of his apostolic confidence.
+And thirdly, and this is where we are, on the basis of his apostolic confidence.
 You say, "What do you mean by that?"
 I mean that when it came to a clash with Peter, who was considered number one among the apostles, Paul did not hesitate to take a position of authority over Peter.
 So he establishes his authority on the basis of his credentials, his commendation by the apostles, and his confidence in handling a heretical situation propagated by the leader of the twelve, Peter himself.

 "When Peter came to Antioch, I withstood him to the face because he was to be condemned."
 Paul sets himself against Peter's aggressive attack on grace.
 That was the clash.
-The cause for the clash is in verse 12: "For before certain men came from James, he did eat with the Gentiles."
+The cause for the clash in verse 12: "For before certain men came from James, he did eat with the Gentiles."
 He was doing fine.
-He was up there, and he wasn't hung up on dietary laws, he realized that the dietary laws of Leviticus 11 were gone, that the Lord had rubbed those out, that Jesus had Himself said in Mark 11, "It is not what goes into a man that defiles him, it’s what comes out of him."
-Also, prior to his meeting with Cornelius, he had tried to take a nap on the roof of his house and found himself in a trance in which he saw a vision.
-Through this, God showed him there were no more ceremonial dietary laws.
+He was up here, and he wasn't hung up on dietary laws.
+He realized that the dietary laws of Leviticus 11 were gone, that the Lord had rubbed those out, that Jesus had Himself said in Mark 7, "It’s not what goes into a man that defiles him, it’s (what?) what comes out of him."
+And also when, prior to his meeting with Cornelius, he had tried to take a nap on the roof of his house.
+He found himself caught in a trance in which he saw a vision through which God showed him there were no more ceremonial dietary laws.
 Everything was to be taken, "Rise, Peter, kill and eat."
-Peter said, "I can't, I can't touch that stuff.
+And Peter said, "I can't, I can't, I can’t, I can’t touch that stuff.
 It's against the Jewish ceremony.
-It's established that I can't touch it, I've never eaten it in my life!"
-God says, "Don't you dare call 'unclean' what God has cleansed."
-So it's a new ballgame, a new world, a new day, Peter.
+It's established that we cannot touch it, I've never eaten it in my life!"
+And God says, "Don't you dare call 'unclean' what God has cleansed."
+It's a new game, it’s a new ballgame, it’s a new world, it’s a new day, Peter.
 So Peter understood that he could eat with Gentiles.

-But watch: "But when they came from James," they came from the Jerusalem church, not under the authority of James, they just came from the church where James was sort of the leader, "He withdrew and separated himself, fearing them who were of the circumcision."
-That's another term for the Judaizers who wanted to impose a legal salvation on everybody, where you get saved by works.
-So when they arrived, all of a sudden he withdrew from the Gentiles and started acting like a legalist.
-The reason he withdrew?
-It says simply in verse 12 that "He feared them."
+But watch.
+"But when they came from James," they came from the Jerusalem church, not under the authority of James, they just came from the church where James was sort of the leader, "he withdrew and separated himself, fearing them who were of the circumcision."
+That's another term for the Judaizers who wanted to impose a legal salvation on everybody, you get saved by works.
+But when they arrived, all of a sudden he withdrew from the Gentiles and started acting like a legalist.
+And the reason he withdrew?
+It says simply in verse 12, "He feared them."
 In other words, he was holding his reputation.
 He didn't want to lose his reputation among the legalists.
-The implication of the verbs here in the Greek tense is that he gradually withdrew himself.
-He isolated himself with the Jews.
-The fear in Paul's mind was that there are now two churches, we've created a monster with all the Jews pulling out, and there will be a terrible fractioning of the church.
+And the implication of the verbs here in the Greek tense is he gradually withdrew himself and isolated himself with the Jews.
+And what the fear that Paul had in his mind was here is two churches; we've created a monster here.
+We’ve got all the Jews pulling out, and we’re going to have this terrible fractioning of the church.

 "But when I saw that they walked not uprightly according to the truth of the gospel, I said unto Peter before all, 'If thou, being a Jew, livest after the manner of Gentiles, and not as do the Jews, why compellest thou the Gentiles to live as do the Jews?'"